Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What property types resell fastest in Bali in 2026?

-As of early 2026, the property types that resell fastest in Bali are turnkey one to two-bedroom villas in high-demand rental zones like the Canggu orbit, Sanur's stable expat areas, and select Uluwatu pockets, followed by smaller well-managed apartment-style units with clear legal structures, and anything combining a clean ownership story, proper legal documentation, and good access including parking and road width.
+As of early 2026, the property types that resell fastest in Bali are turnkey one- to two-bedroom villas in high-demand rental zones like the Canggu orbit, Sanur, and select Uluwatu pockets, followed by smaller well-managed apartment-style units with clean documentation and a proven rental track record.

 If you're interested, we cover all the best exit strategies in our real estate pack about Bali.